 She is regularly called to perform and record with high profile European groups including: Accademia Bizantina (Italy), Freiburg Baroque Orchestra (Germany), Ensemble Clematis (Belgium), Concerto Italiano (Italy), La Cappella Mediterranea (France), Montis Regalis orchestra (Italy) and La Cetra Barockorchester (Switzerland).
 Her passion lies in chamber music and single string work which she gets to explore not only with the two ensembles of which she is a founding member since 2011: Il Caleidoscopio and AbChordis Ensemble, but also with established European groups including; Concerto Italiano, Ensemble Clematis, Cappella Mediterranea, Montis Regalis orchestra, Les Cyclopes and Silete Venti.

-Lathika regularly returns to Australia to take part in the flourishing baroque music scene there, and is currently completing a specialised masters in classical and romantic violin performance at the Schola Cantorum Basiliensis with Amandine Beyer.
+Lathika regularly returns to Australia to take part in the flourishing baroque music scene there, and will perform Vivaldi’s Four Seasons with the Queensland Baroque in May 2019.
+She recently completed a specialised masters in classical and romantic violin performance at the Schola Cantorum Basiliensis with Amandine Beyer.

 Noelia Reverte Reche

 Born in Almería, Spain in 1981, Noelia Reverte Reche began her artistic activity as a classical guitarist, graduating with honors in 2002.

 In 2005 she entered the world of viola da gamba, studying at the Arturo Soria Conservatory of Madrid under the tutelage of Sevillian violist, Fahmi Alqhai.

 In 2008 she transferred to Milan to continue her studies at the Scuola Civica of Milan with Rodney Prada.
 She graduated in 2011 and attended an annual course at the Luca Marenzio Conservatorium in Brescia with Vittorio Ghielmi.